The semi serious differences between Cycling and Cycling tourism.

 You are a cyclist if, bumping into another good looking cycling girl/guy, your attention is captured by the bike.

-You are a cycling tourist if, bumping into another good looking cycling girl/guy, your attention maybe is captured by the bike too.
+You are a cycling tourist if, bumping into another good looking cycling girl/guy, your attention may be captured by the bike too.

 You are a cyclist when you get excited talking about climbs and downhill speed, bikes and parts.